Ashbourne Business improvement district

 WHO DECIDES IF THE BID IS TO BE INTRODUCED?

-All eligible premises will be able to take part in a 28-day postal ballot vote to approve or reject the BID proposal
+All eligible premises will be able to take part in a 28-day postal ballot vote to approve or reject the BID proposal.
+The postal ballot will take place between 11th June – 9th July 2026.

-If a majority vote in favour of the proposal from the number of votes cast, and this represents a majority in level of rateable value from votes cast in favour of approving the proposal, the BID will come into operation from late 2025 or early 2026, when all premises with a rateable value above £8,000 would pay a small annual levy (equivalent to 2% of their rateable value) to fund investments planned by the BID.
+If a majority vote in favour of the proposal from the number of votes cast, and this represents a majority in level of rateable value from votes cast in favour of approving the proposal, the BID will come into operation in December 2026 when all premises with a rateable value above £8,000 would pay a small annual levy (equivalent to 2.1% of their rateable value) to fund investments planned by the BID.

-This proposed draft plan for Ashbourne BID sets out three potential themes for investment and associated projects where a BID will make a pivotal impact:
+This Ashbourne BID Proposal sets out three potential themes for investment and associated projects where a BID will make a pivotal impact:

 Theme 1